Penguin-0/lil-games/README.md

 ## Removal
 1. Navigate to your Lessons in Love game folder.
-2. Delete any files starting with lil-games.
+2. Delete the folder `lil-games`.
-3. In screens.rpy remove the following lines.
+3. In `screens.rpy` remove the following lines.
    ```
    # LiL Games
    if main_menu: